Encode and decode files using standard algorithms such as base64,

 (Component Object Model) and the ActiveX control specification.
 If

-This component is supported on Windows XP and later versions of
+This control is supported on Windows 7, Windows Server 2008 R2 and

-the Windows desktop and server platforms.
+later versions of the desktop and server platforms.
 If you are using

-Windows XP, you must have Service Pack 3 (SP3) installed as a minimum
+Windows 7, you must have Service Pack 1 (SP1) installed as a minimum

 requirement.
 It is recommended that you install the current service

-pack and all critical updates available for your version of the
+pack and all critical updates available for the operating system.

 This product includes both 32-bit and 64-bit ActiveX controls.